TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Experimental Results

 \begin{itemize}

-\item Tonality determines all the pitches in the melody.
-As shown in Figure \ref{fig:tonality}, when we change the tonality in the template from ``C major'' to ``A minor'', most of the pitches change, and the pitch of the ending note changes from tonic pitch of ``C major'' to tonic pitch of ``A minor''.
+\item Tonality determines pitch distributions in the melody.
+To verify the control of tonality, we adjust the tonality with fixed chord progression(VI-IV-V-I) in the template.
+As shown in Figure \ref{fig:tonality}, when we change the tonality in the template from ``C major'' to ``A minor'', pitch distribution changes and the pitch of the ending note changes from tonic pitch of ``C major'' to tonic pitch of ``A minor''.

 \item For each note, a chord is provided in the template, which affects the pitch of the note.
-As shown in Figure \ref{fig:chord}, when we change the chords of the notes in the third bar from ``C'' to ``Am'', the pitches in the third bar are changed correspondingly.
+As shown in Figure \ref{fig:chord}, when we change the chords of the notes in the first and the second bar, the pitches are changed correspondingly.

-\item Rhythm affects the onset positions of the notes.
+\item Rhythm affects the onset position of the note.
 For example, in Figure \ref{fig:comp_control}, when we use the same rhythm for the first and third bars as labeled by green or blue boxes in each melody, the onset positions of the notes in the two bars are the same.

-\item Cadence affects the pauses in the generated melody.
-Meanwhile, for a note with ``authentic cadence'' in the template, the pitch should be tonic pitch.
-As shown in Figure \ref{fig:comp_control}, a pause exists in the melody for each punctuation mark in the end of the second and fourth bars as labeled by pink boxes, since a “half cadence” or an “authentic cadence” is added for each punctuation mark.
-Moreover, the pitch of the ending note of the entire melody is the tonic pitch as labeled by orange boxes, since an “authentic cadence” is added for each period.
+\item Cadence affects the note onset intervals and note pitch at the end of phrases in the generated melody.
+As shown from pink boxes in Figure \ref{fig:comp_control}, note onset intervals at the end of each sentence are larger than other places from melody when cadence of note before comma and period are labeled as “half cadence” or an “authentic cadence”.
+And the note pitch from the orange box is the tonic pitch when “authentic cadence” is assigned to period.

 \end{itemize}